Art Opposes Injustice: Picasso’s Guernica—For Life

 1Terrain Gallery, 1955; reprinted by the Aesthetic Realism Foundation: New York

-Dorothy Koppelman, artist and Aesthetic Realism Consultant, teaches the Critical Inquiry, a workshop for artists.
+Dorothy Koppelman (1920-2017), artist and Aesthetic Realism Consultant, taught the Critical Inquiry, a workshop for artists.
 Her talk is from a series of talks given free to the public.